Think your baby might be about to cut his first tooth?

 During bouts of teething, you might find your baby hums while feeding; apparently, the vibrations help to soothe the gums.

-Amber teething necklaces as something to chew
+Amber teething necklaces

-Placing your clean finger in baby’s mouth as something to gnaw on could also give your infant a bit of relief.
+Placing your clean finger in your baby’s mouth as something to gnaw on could also give your infant a bit of relief.

 Only try this before any new baby teeth come through; otherwise, you could end up with a nasty nip.